 First, funders like the NIH must tie grant dollars to real accountability.
 Researchers should be required to include diverse participants in their trials and to clearly report the racial and ethnic makeup of who was studied.
 Journals, in turn, should refuse to publish incomplete or unrepresentative data.

 Second, researchers must engage communities where they are.
-That means using plain-language, multilingual materials and partnering with local organizations and leaders who already have trust.
-These are not just outreach strategies, they are relationship-building practices rooted in respect and relevance.
+That means using plain-language, multilingual materials, and partnering with local organizations and leaders who already have trust.
+These are not just outreach strategies; they are relationship-building practices rooted in respect and relevance.

 Third, we must invest in what already works.
 Programs like Dance for PD® in Mandarin or Spanish, or Parkinson’s support groups led by and for Black, Latinx, or Asian communities, are proving their value.
 They reduce stigma, improve awareness, and increase access to education and care.
-But many of these efforts rely on passionate volunteers and fragile grant cycles.
+However, many of these efforts rely on passionate volunteers and fragile grant cycles.
 We need to commit sustainable, long-term funding to the communities we serve, not just short-term grants.

 Health equity in Parkinson’s research will not happen without action.
 It will require bold leadership, consistent community partnerships, policy advocates, care partners, people with Parkinson’s, health care professionals, and researchers to make sure the science reflects everyone living with Parkinson’s, not just those who have always had a seat at the table.